salrashid123/gce_metadata_server/README.md

 * **2. Create metadata IP alias**

-GCE's metadata server's IP address on GCE is 169.254.169.254.
-Certain application default credential libraries for the metadata server by IP address.
+GCE's metadata server's IP address on GCE is a special link-local address: `169.254.169.254`.
+Certain application default credential libraries for google cloud references the metadata server by IP address so we're adding this in.
 The following steps creates an IP address alias for the local system.

 ```bash
 sudo ifconfig lo:0 169.254.169.254 up